ArshhV/code-challenge/README.md

 - **Frontend Tests**: All frontend tests can be run using `yarn test`.
 - **Backend**: The backend was created using AI tools to supplement the frontend development and provide a functional API.

+---

+### 👨‍💻 About the Developer

+Hi, I'm Arshh Vinayak, a frontend engineer with extensive experience building scalable web applications and user interfaces.
+With a background in frontend development at companies like Bupa and Deloitte Digital, I specialize in React, TypeScript, and component-driven architecture.

+My approach combines technical expertise with a focus on user experience and code quality.
+I'm passionate about creating maintainable codebases and intuitive interfaces that solve real business problems.

+Let's connect!
+I'm looking forward to the opportunity to discuss this project and explore how my skills could benefit your team.